 (2) Observe the Devastation of What Enslaves You.

-- How do you feel after giving into the temptations?
+- How do you feel after giving into the same temptations?
 Do you feel impure, stressed, guilty and, or selfish for giving into these things?

-– What will happen if you continue sinful and evil behavior unto death or judgment?
+– What will happen if you continue sinful and evil behavior unto death or judgment day?